httpcyberdata/mern-stack-blog/README.md

 Boring, fun, sad, exciting at different times.
 Creating that modern input style was effortless than what it seemed.
 Using Vivladi browser rather than Chrome and Vivaldi shows you the time it took to download an item and more information about what you downloaded.
 How to play with app development and imagine real users interacting with your app but not in reality.

 ### What I learned in this project:
-*** The extra information in a mongo object and why developers would only want to use the ._doc object.
-I can't take the properties exactly from the user object and instead only in this use case only need ._doc
+The extra information in a mongoDB object and why developers would only want to use the ._doc object.
+I can't take the properties exactly from the user object and instead only in this use case one would only need ._doc
 ```
         // Full user object
             {